 Could you find your perfect home in rural Canada?
-With new immigration programmes targeting rural areas, the time is ripe, whether you’re looking to make a new start in a quaint fishing village on the Atlantic coast, a farming community set amid the sweeping scenery of the prairies, or a quiet town on the lakes of Alberta.
+With immigration programmes targeting rural areas, the time is ripe, whether you’re looking to make a new start in a quaint fishing village on the Atlantic coast, a farming community set amid the sweeping scenery of the prairies, or a quiet town on the lakes of Alberta.

 We’ve already covered the main ‘Express Entry’ systems for Canada (excluding Quebec) and Quebec.
 However, they’re not the only ways to make the move.
-The federal government has just started running a scheme called the Rural and Northern Immigration Pilot, to encourage skilled people from abroad to move to less populated areas of Canada.
+The federal government is running a scheme called the Rural and Northern Immigration Pilot, to encourage skilled people from abroad to move to less populated areas of Canada.
 Many of these communities are crying out for workers, so you could find yourself doing very well indeed.
 It provides extra assistance for people applying to communities with fewer than 50,000 people and more than 75km from a core urban area.

 The Atlantic Immigration Pilot focuses specifically on those beautiful provinces along the eastern seaboard: New Brunswick, Newfoundland and Labrador, Nova Scotia and Prince Edward Island.
 It offers a pathway for anyone who has at least a year’s work experience, at least a high school diploma or equivalent and a full-time job offer from a designated employer.